awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-setup.md

 **Note**
 Integrated Setup is only available in the Systems Manager console\.
 You can't set up Explorer or OpsCenter programmatically\.

-Integrated Setup performs the following tasks\.
+Integrated Setup performs the following tasks:

 1. [Configures roles and permissions](Explorer-setup-permissions.md): Integrated Setup creates an AWS Identity and Access Management \(IAM\) role that enables Amazon EventBridge to automatically create OpsItems based on default rules\.
 After setting up, you must configure IAM user, group, or role permissions for OpsCenter, as described in this section\.